Answered By: E-resources Team

 You may remove or request additional digitised readings for your list.

-If you use the "Talis Reading List Content Tool" to add weekly readings you may want to check any sections are linking to the correct list, and relink where necessary.
+You may want to check any sections are linking to the correct list, and relink where necessary.
 You will need to make sure you are logged into the Reading Lists before you can edit and re-link.

 Logo